 Some beginners/novice developers don’t know much about how to code in raw JS even after learning the framework.
 This is a major problem.
 Therefore, they learn sloppy methods for creating codes in order to find frontend framework solutions.

 Additionally, people who do not start with vanilla JS tend to write more complex and sloppy code.

 Some of the frameworks are larger than necessary.
 In every framework, however, there are a few libraries that take care of the main tasks.

-It still becomes giant when additional libraries are incorporated.
-When the bloated libraries are used, the overall size increases.
+It still becomes a giant when additional libraries are incorporated.
+When bloated libraries are used, the overall size increases.

 Different frameworks can ruin the chances of developing apps diligently due to their availability and choice.